 The Faculty of Science includes six Departments (Biology, Chemical Sciences, Physics, Information and Computing Sciences, Mathematical Science, and Pharmaceutical Sciences), each with its own Department Board and Education Advisory Committee (EAC).
 A Board has one student member, EACs have several student members.

-Science Edcuation and Communication is represented by student member Corwin van Schendel.
-Contact Corwin to find out more about how you can contribute to policy making.
+Science Education and Communication is represented by student member Marjolein Gelauff.
+Contact Marjolein to find out more about how you can contribute to policy making.

 Give your opinion